If you are going through the process of building and launching a new website, you may have come across the term cPanel.

 How Much Does cPanel Cost?

-As mentioned above, some hosting providers offer free cPanel along with their plan.
+As mentioned above, some managed hosting providers offer free cPanel along with their plan.
 It may be worthwhile for you to shop around for different plans until you find one with the features that match the price you want to pay.

 Otherwise, on average, the cost of a single cPanel license is about $15 monthly.
 If you need more licenses for your business, the cost will correspondingly rise from that point.
 A simple website such as a blog may only require one license, while a busy business will require more.